sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/restapi-spec-with-openapi/README.md

 ![swaggerui-run-locally-example](images/swaggerui-localhost.png)

-The above screenshot example is running a SwaggerUI using Spring  webflux with Swagger dependency with some selected OpenAPI yaml.
+The above screenshot example is running a SwaggerUI using Spring  webflux with Swagger dependency and some OpenAPI yaml files from [my swaggerui git repository] (https://github.com/sonamsamdupkhangsar/swaggerui)

 Users can select a OpenAPI on the `Select a definition` pulldown menu to load each individual Rest api specification.: